Aali, Odisha: History

-Aul has a clear history of establishment.
-This state is an outcome of the war between the Suryabanshis and Bhoi Banshis for the throne of Utkal at Cuttack.
-The ancestors of Aul raj family belonged to the last independent king Gajapati Mukunda Deb of Khurda.
-Gajapati Mukunda Deb ruled Odisha for 16 years, from 1559 to 1567.
+Aali has a clear history and heritage.
+This state is an outcome of the war between the Suryavanshis and Bhoivanshis for the throne of Utkala at Kataka.
+The ancestors of Aali royal family belonged to the last independent king Gajapati Mukunda Deva.
+Gajapati Mukunda Deva ruled Odisha for 16 years, from 1559 to 1567.
 His ancestors were considered the feudal chiefs under the Gajapati and before acquiring the throne he worked there as the military chief.

-When Gajapati Maharaja Pratap Rudra Deb died in 1540 his minister played foul and started conspiracy against Kalua Deb Allias Ramachandra Deb-I and Kakharua Deb alias Purusottama Deb-II, the two legal sons of Gajapati maharaja.
+When Gajapati Maharaja Prataparudra Deva died in 1540 his minister played foul and started conspiracy against Kalua Deva Allias Ramachandra Deva-I and Kakharua Devs alias Purusottama Deva-II, the two legal heirs of Gajapati Maharaja.
 They were killed by him in 1541.

-After this incident, Minister Gobinda Bidyadhar acquired the throne at Cuttack and ruled till 1548.
-In the meantime Gobinda's nephew Raghubhanja Chhotray created chaos and attacked Gobinda to get the throne but could not succeed.
-During this period Utkal was threatened by the Afghans of Bengal also.
-Chakrapratapa became the King from 1548 to 1557 and after Chakrapratap, Raghuram Ray Chotaraya and Narasimha Ray Jena ruled Utkal till 1559.
+After this incident, Minister Gobinda Bidyadhara acquired the throne at Kataka and ruled till 1548.
+In the meantime Gobinda's nephew Raghubhanja Chhotraya created chaos and attacked Gobinda to get the throne but could not succeed.
+During this period, Utkala was also threatened by the Afghans of Bengal.
+Chakrapratapa became the King from 1548 to 1557 and after Chakrapratapa, Raghuram Ray Chotaraya and Narasingha Ray Jena ruled Utkala till 1559.

-In 1559 Mukundra Deb the Army chief of Gajapati ascended the throne and started his reigning in the name of Gajapati Tailenga Mukunda Deb as an heir of the Chalukya dynasty.
+In 1559, Mukunda Deva, the Army chief of Gajapati ascended the throne and started his reigning in the name of Gajapati Mukunda Deva.

 He fought bravely against the Afghans and became popular by digging ponds and establishing new villages in different places of Puri.
-But the Minister named Janarddan Bidyadhar started treachery against him.
-Looking forward to the throne of Gajapati, Janardan made friendship with the Afghans and dethroned Mukunda Deva by killing him in the Gohira Tikiri Fort.
-Janarddan made his son investiture on the Gajapati's throne in the name of Ramachandra Deb-II.
+But the Minister named Janardana Bidyadhara started treachery against him.
+Looking forward to the throne of Gajapati, Janardana made friendship with the Afghans and dethroned Mukunda Deva by killing him in the Gohira Tikiri Fort.
+Janardana made his son on the Gajapati's throne in the name of Ramachandra Deva-II.

-The wife of Mukunda Deb ran away with some of the king's followers and her two kids Rama Chandra Deb and Chakadi Bhramarbar.
+The wife of Mukunda Deva ran away with some of the king's followers and her two kids Rama Chandra Deva and Chakadi Bhramarbara.
 They approached the Mughal emperor at Delhi but couldn't succeed.
-Mahanubhab Samarat Akbar sent two Hindu kings Todar Mall and Raja Maan Singh from his Durbar to Puri to look into the matter and have a solution.
-Janarddan tried much to establish Ramachandra Deb-II as the real Gajapati of Odisha.
-During the Chandan Yatra time Raja Maan Singh entitled Ramachandra Deb-II as the real Gajapati and offered him the Gaddi Prasad.
-On the other hand, he divided Utkal into three parts between Ramachandra Deb-II and other two brothers.
+Mughal emperor Akbar sent two Hindu kings, Todar Mall and Raja Maan Singh from his Durbar to Puri to look into this matter and have a solution.
+Janardana tried much to establish Ramachandra Deva-II as the real Gajapati of Odisha.
+During the Chandana Yatra, Raja Maan Singh entitled Ramachandra Deva-II as the real Gajapati and offered him the Gadi Prasad.
+On the other hand, he divided Utkala into three parts between Ramachandra Deva-II and other two brothers.

-Telenga Ramachandra Deva got Aul killa as his new Kingdom and Chhakadi Bhramarbar got Patia with Sarangagad fort.
-From that day Aul came to the front and prospered with Talenga Ramachandra Deb but always cheeked the Gajapati rule in Odisha.
-History says that they were always supported the external forces and tried to save their state and never cooperated with the Gajapati and his allies.
+Ramachandra Deva got Aali killa (fort) as his new Kingdom and Chhakadi Bhramarbara got Patia with Sarangagad fort.
+From that day Aali came to the front and prospered with Ramachandra Deva but always cheeked the Gajapati rule in Odisha.
+History says that they were always supportive of the external forces, tried to save their state and never cooperated with the Gajapati and his allies.